Orthoptics

 Paediatric Rapid Access Clinic (PRAC)

-This clinic is primarily for children referred by the GP, HV optometrist or orthoptist (see School Vision Screening) who need a combined orthoptic and optometry refraction (glasses test).
+This clinic is primarily for children referred by the GP, Health Visitor, local optometrist or School Vision Screening service (provided by Oxford Health) who need a combined orthoptic and optometry refraction (glasses test).

 The children seen in this clinic are aged between two and a half and eight years of age.